MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 ## Using the SharePoint Migration Assessment Tool (SMAT)

-The [SharePoint Migration Assessment Tool (SMAT)](https://docs.microsoft.com/en-us/sharepointmigration/overview-of-the-sharepoint-migration-assessment-tool) is a simple command line executable that scans the contents of your SharePoint Server 2013 farm to help identify any issues before you migrate your content to SharePoint and OneDrive.
+The [SharePoint Migration Assessment Tool (SMAT)](https://docs.microsoft.com/en-us/sharepointmigration/overview-of-the-sharepoint-migration-assessment-tool) is a simple command line executable that scans the contents of your SharePoint Server 2013 farm to help identify any issues before you migrate your content.

 After the scan is complete, SMAT generates summary and detailed reports showing the areas that could impact your migration.

 Also included is the  SharePoint Migration Identity Management Tool, that does identity mapping by scanning SharePoint, Active Directory, and Azure Active Directory.

 Your environment will not be impacted while SMAT performs a scan of your environment.